Affirmative Action vs. Affirmative Information

-Motivating this study is the observation that predictive algorithms can systematically favor individuals from high-mean groups even when they do not discriminate by group.
-We illustrate this fact empirically, showing that a credit-lending algorithm based only on financial features will lead to greater true and false positive rates for high educated applicants than for less educated applicants.
-Since it is uncontroversial to include financial characteristics in credit lending predictions, this exercise will suggest that the disparities stem from unobservable variation in outcomes rather than observable variation.
-Later sections lay out the theory that explains this finding.
+Motivating this study is the observation that predictions can systematically favor individuals from high-mean groups even when they do not discriminate by group.
+In this section, we empirically illustrate this phenomenon in a credit-lending setting.

-We consider a lender that uses risk scores to classify loan applications into approvals and denials.
-We suppose the designer of these risk scores wants to provide high-quality predictions that are fair to demographic subgroups, one highly educated $H$ (more than a high school degree) and another less educated $L$ (at most a high school degree).
-The lender's notion of fairness is to avoid discrimination by purging the dataset of sensitive characteristics, including education group.
-Therefore the dataset is restricted only to financial features deemed relevant for loan repayment.
+We consider a lender that uses risk scores to screen loan applicants.
+We suppose the designer of these risk scores is tasked with providing high-quality predictions that are fair to demographic subgroups, one highly educated $H$ (more than a high school degree) and another less educated $L$ (at most a high school degree).
+The lender avoids discrimination by purging the dataset of sensitive characteristics, including demographic variables, leaving only financial variables deemed relevant for loan repayment.

 We demonstrate this task on real financial data from the Survey of Income and Program Participation (SIPP), defining the outcome of interest as successfully paying rent, mortgage, and utilities in every month of 2014 \citep{sipp_cite}.
 We estimate the probability of successful payment for each adult in the dataset using logistic regression on three predictors: total assets, total debt, and monthly income.
 The lender could then translate these predicted probabilities into loan approvals and rejections at any cutoff of their choosing.